charguer/optitrust/README.md

 # Setup

 The transformation script execution is based on a Visual Studio Code task.
 To execute this task, one may use a keyboard shortcut.
+This shortcut triggers a task defined in `.vscode/tasks.json`, which is part of the repository, unlike `keybindings.json`, which is a user-specific configuration file.

 Run `code` to open VSCode.
 To edit the `keybindings.json` file from Visual Studio Code, type `Ctrl + Shift + P` to access the command panel and then choose